finos/common-domain-model/documentation/source/documentation.rst

 Note that price and quantity are defined in ``TradableProduct`` as these are attributes common to all products.
 The remaining economic terms of the contractual product are defined in ``EconomicTerms`` which is an encapsulated type in ``ContractualProduct`` .

-Data Templates
-""""""""""""""

-The ``ContractualProduct`` type is specified with the ``[metadata template]`` annotation indicating that it is eligible to be used as a **Template**.

-Financial systems often contain a high volume of contracts with near identical contractual product data.
-Templates provide a way to store this data more efficiently.
-The contractual product data which is duplicated on each contract can be extracted into a single template and replaced by a reference.
-This allows each contract to specify only the unique contractual product data.
-The template reference can be resolved to a template object which can then be merged in to form a single, complete object.

-Neither the template object nor the object containing incomplete data should be validated individually, so no cardinality or conditions can be written explicitly for the pre-merged objects.
-Validation should only be performed once the template reference has been resolved and the objects merged together.

-Code libraries, written in Java and distributed with the CDM, contain tools to merge CDM objects together.
-Implementors may extend these merging tools to change the merging strategy to suit their requirements.
-The CDM Java Examples download, available via the `CDM Portal Downloads page <https://portal.cdm.rosetta-technology.io/#/downloads>`_, contains a example demonstrating usage of a data template and the merging tools.
-See ``com.regnosys.cdm.example.template.TemplateExample``.

 Economic Terms
 """"""""""""""